Narisa Chakrabongse: Publishing

-River Books was founded in 1889 to publish books on Southeast Asian art, history and culture.
-It is committed to recording and preserving unique and vanishing cultures, as well as celebrating the most beautiful art and architecture in mainland Southeast Asia.
+River Books was founded in 1989 to publish books on Southeast Asian art, history and culture.
+It is committed to recording and preserving unique and vanishing cultures, as well as celebrating the art and architecture of mainland Southeast Asia.
 Over the past few years it has also developed a fiction list, including novels written about Thailand in English and Thai literature in translation.

 River Books publishes a few Thai-language books every year on similar subjects, as well as translations of out-of-print works by travelers in Southeast Asia.
 Working with acknowledged experts, River Books titles combine photography, design and production values.

 As Chakrabongse says in Bangkok 101 interview, "Although it is hard work being a small publisher, it is very satisfying as each book is a new project and one meets so many interesting people."

 Green World Foundation

 Green World Foundation was founded in 1990 by Chakrabongse, under the patronage of Her Royal Highness Princess Galyani Vadhana, with the aim to provide an easy access of knowledge on the Thai environment through various forms of media.

 In the past decade, the foundation has shifted its focus to the urban environment, with a special emphasis on reconnecting city-dwellers with nature.
 This entails regular outdoor activities to promote awareness of urban biodiversity and their connection to urban health and resilience.
 One of the goals of the foundation is to make Bangkok a livable and resilient habitat, for humans and co-existing species.